openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

     namespace: pipelines-as-code
   ```

-### Scoping GitHub token to a list of repos provided by Repository level configuration
+#### Scoping the Github token using Repository level configuration

-- Scope token to a list of repos provided by `repo_list_to_scope_token` spec configuration within
+You can use the `Repository` custom resource to scope the generated Github token to a list of repositories.
-the Repository custom resource
+The repositories can be public or private, but must reside in the same namespace as the repository with which the `Repository` resource is associated.

-- Repos can be private or public
+Set the `github_app_token_scope_repos` spec configuration within the `Repository` custom resource, as in the following example:

   ```yaml
   apiVersion: "pipelinesascode.tekton.dev/v1alpha1"